-Neurofeedback researchers and practitioners, and other professionals interested in applied neuroscience, are cordially invited to the annual workshops and conference of the Applied Neuroscience Society of Australasia to be held in Canberra, Australia, August 2017.
+Neurofeedback researchers and practitioners, and other professionals interested in applied neuroscience, are cordially invited to the annual workshops and conference of the Applied Neuroscience Society of Australasia to be held in Canberra, August 2017.

 Where?
 Hotel Kurrajong is our magnificent venue – an art déco masterpiece that, at the dawn of our nation, housed Canberra’s first parliamentarians and celebrated its 90th birthday this year.
 Hotel Kurrajong has been refurbished to its original grandeur, with modern specifications to ensure our conference delegates have access to professional work facilities and comfortable on-site accommodations.

 Please quote the code ANSA250817 to secure a Classic Room at the rate of $189/night or $209 with buffet breakfast.
 Book by phone or email only: 02 6234 4444 or firstname.lastname@example.org.

 Biofeedback for the Mind and Body: Windows for Regulation